 - Local expert bird guide

-- River trip, daily transfers to bird hotspots, entry fees to ruins site and national park
+- River trip, daily transfers to bird hotspots, entry fees to ruins site and national parks

 - Tax & service charge

-- Your tour cost includes a $100 USD contribution to Belize Bird Conservancy
+- A $100 USD contribution to Belize Bird Conservancy